Call to Earth

 FREQUENTLY ASKED QUESTIONS

-Jonno: Probably the night rowing, although that could be compensated by the view of the stars.
+Johno: Probably the night rowing, although that could be compensated by the view of the stars.
 I think pod casts and music will help but otherwise it’s ‘suck it up’ and get on with it.

-• Stacey: As a dedicated athlete accustomed to working in highly challenging environments whether navigating mountain terrains, sailing offshore, or diving commercially I have always prioritized maintaining a high level of fitness, strength, and endurance.
-On land, I follow a disciplined routine of cycling and running to stay conditioned, complemented by a structured schedule that ensures consistent progress.
+• Stacey: As a dedicated adventure athlete I am accustomed to working in highly challenging environments whether navigating mountain terrains, sailing offshore, or diving commercially I have always prioritized maintaining a high level of fitness, strength, and endurance.
+On land, I follow a disciplined routine of swimming, cycling and running to stay conditioned, complemented by a structured schedule that ensures consistent progress.
 My true passion however, lies in water sports.
 I regularly windsurf, wing foil, and water ski, which not only keep me physically fit but also fuel my connection to the water.
 While I am new to rowing, I am excited to incorporate it into my routine.
 I am focused on building the specific strength and endurance required for rowing, particularly targeting the muscles that will sustain me through the physical demands of the challenge ahead.
 This journey is an incredible opportunity to expand my athletic repertoire and push my capabilities even further.

-Jonno: Mostly rowing machine and strength training to maintain a good level of fitness but will look to increase it a few months before the start.
+Johno: Mostly rowing machine and strength training to maintain a good level of fitness but will look to increase it a few months before the start.

 • Stacey:

-• Essential item: Life jacket and Gerber
+• Essential item:Life jacket and Gerber

 Jonno: